sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

     ```

-During the lecture you have learned that apptainer takes over the user privileges of the user on the host.
+During the lecture you have learned that Apptainer takes over the user privileges of the user on the host.
 You can get user information with command like `whoami`, `id`, `groups` etc.

 **Exercise:** Run the `figlet` container interactively.
 Do you have the same user privileges as if you were on the host?
 How is that with `docker`?